Information for Authors

 - It is important that manuscripts be well organized and concise.
 The development of ideas and concepts should be clear.
 In general, readers prefer articles that avoid dull, stereotyped writing and the use of scientific jargon.
 Authors should aim at achieving clear communication of ideas.
 Generic masculine pronoun or other sexist terminology should be avoided.

 - Submissions are preferred electronically; however, hard copy submissions are accepted.
 Double-space all material (including references), all lines of tables (including heads), and extensive quotes.
 Allow wide margins (at least one inch on all four sides).
-Note that processing fees may be charged for manuscripts requiring significant editing or formatting changes.
 The editor does not accept responsibility for damage or loss of papers submitted.

 - Articles should be no longer than 30 pages.